 - 1. In the Uyuni Web UI, navigate to Systems > Autoinstallation > Profiles. - 2.
-Click [Upload Kickstart/Autoyast File]. - 3.
+Click Upload Kickstart/Autoyast File - 3.
 In the Label field, type a name for the profile.
 Do not use spaces. - 4.
 In the Autoinstall Tree field, select the autoinstallable distribution to use for this profile. - 5.
 In the Virtualization Type field, select the type of virtualization to use for this profile, or select None if you do not want to use this profile to create a new virtual machine. - 6.
 Copy the contents of your autoinstallation file into the File Contents field, or upload the file directly using the File to Upload field.

-For more information about the details to include here, see xref:client-configuration:autoinst-profiles.adoc#autoyast[AutoYast Profiles] or xref:client-configuration:autoinst-profiles.adoc#kickstart[Kickstart Profiles].
+For more information about the details to include here, see AutoYast Profiles or Kickstart Profiles.

-7. Click [Create] to create the profile.
+7. Click Create to create the profile.